Complete Conditional Type Structures: Conditional probability systems

 \begin{lemma} Fix measurable spaces $ \left( X,\Sigma _{X}\right) $\ and $\left( Y,\Sigma _{Y}\right) $, and families $\mathcal{B}_{X}\subseteq \Sigma _{X}$ and $\mathcal{B} _{Y}\subseteq \Sigma _{Y}$\ of conditioning events.
 Suppose that $ f:X\rightarrow Y$\ is a measurable function such that $f^{-1}\left( \mathcal{ B}_{Y}\right) =\mathcal{B}_{X}$.
 The following statements hold. \ \ (i) The map $\overline{\mathcal{L}}_{f}:\Delta ^{\mathcal{B}_{X}}\left( X\right) \rightarrow \Delta ^{\mathcal{B}_{Y}}\left( Y\right) $\ is well-defined. \ \ (ii) Suppose that $\mathcal{B}_{X}$\ and $\mathcal{B}_{Y}$\ are countable, $X$\ is a metrizable space and $Y$ is a Souslin space.
 If $f$ is Borel measurable (resp. continuous), then $\overline{\mathcal{L}}_{f}$\ is Borel measurable (resp. continuous). \end{lemma}

-A special case of image CPS induced by a function is of particular interest---namely, the marginalization of a CPS on a product space.
+A special case of pushforward-CPS map induced by a function is of particular interest---namely, the marginalization of a CPS on a product space.
 Consider measurable spaces $X$ and $Y$, and denote by $\pi _{X}$\ the coordinate projection from $X\times Y$\ onto $X$.
 Fix a family $\mathcal{B}\subseteq \Sigma _{X}$ of conditioning events, and define $\mathcal{B}_{X\times Y}$\ as

 that is, $\mathcal{B}_{X\times Y}$\ is the set of all cylinders $B\times Y$\ with $B\in \mathcal{B}$.
 The function $\overline{\mathcal{L}}_{\pi _{X}}:\Delta ^{\mathcal{B}_{X\times Y}}\left( X\times Y\right) \rightarrow \Delta ^{\mathcal{B}}\left( X\right) $ defined by